KCLabMTU/CaLMPhosKAN/README.md

 To start using this repository and obtain a local copy, you may clone it or download it directly from Github.

 ### Clone the Repository
-By using Git (must be installed on your local system), you can clone the repository directly from your terminal or command line.
-The command to do so is here:
+To clone this repository using Git (which must be installed on your local system), follow these steps:

+1. Open your terminal (or command prompt).

+2. Run the following command to clone the repository:

 ```shell
 git clone git@github.com:KCLabMTU/CaLMPhosKAN.git